Grisshink/scrap/README.md

 ## Notable advantages from scratch

-- Faster runtime.
-The speed is achieved using compilation through LLVM *(WIP)*
+- *(LLVM only)* Faster runtime.
+The speed is achieved using compilation through LLVM
 - The addition of separate else if, else blocks (C-end blocks as i call them), which eliminates a lot of nested checks with if-else blocks (i.e. more flexible variant of if-else block in Snap!)
 - Variables can have a lifetime, which avoids variable name conflicts and allows to make temporary variables
 - Custom blocks can return values and can be used as an argument for other block
 - Various string manipulation blocks and bitwise operator blocks
 - Data type conversion functions
 - More strict checks for [[] = []] and [[] != []] blocks.
 Now they are case sensitive and will check data type for equality
-- Lists are now a data type instead of a different type of variable, this allows nesting lists inside a list (although it's not very convenient as of right now)
+- Lists are now a data type instead of a different type of variable, this allows nesting lists inside a list
 - The code runs in a separate thread.
 This solves some performance issues compared to Scratch
 - Modularized interface.
 Most of the interface can be rearranged or moved to another tab
-- *(WIP)* Standalone builds.
+- *(LLVM only)* Standalone builds.
 Scrap projects can be built and run as native executables without significant runtime overhead

 ## Controls